adamrmoss/edu-basic/docs/noise-synthesis-system.md

 The NoiseCode bitfield provides a compact representation of the entire synthesis configuration, making it suitable for storage, transmission, and real-time modification.
 The 64-entry preset table offers curated starting points for common sound types, while the underlying architecture supports unlimited creative exploration.

+**Key Innovation**: The decoupling of frequency (pitch) from decimation (noise character) allows independent control of these parameters, something POKEY could not achieve due to its hardware design.

 ---

 ## Appendix: Key Design Decisions